 future channel guidance: future channel guidance communicates likely future channel information so that stations (STAs) can efficiently move their activity when the absence of Beacon frames is noticed.

-general link (GLK): A point-to-point connection between two instances of the IEEE 802.1AC Internal Sublayer Service that uses an IEEE 802.11 wireless link between stations (STAs).
+general link: [GLK] A point-to-point connection between two instances of the IEEE 802.1AC Internal Sublayer Service that uses an IEEE 802.11 wireless link between stations (STAs).
 A general link is suitable for use in an IEEE 802.1Q bridged network.

-general link (GLK) convergence function: The convergence function defined in IEEE Std 802.1AC-2016 between an IEEE 802.11 medium access control (MAC) and an IEEE 802.1Q bridge.
+general link (GLK) convergence function: [GLK convergence function] The convergence function defined in IEEE Std 802.1AC-2016 between an IEEE 802.11 medium access control (MAC) and an IEEE 802.1Q bridge.

-general link groupcast with retries (GLK-GCR): A variant of GCR that specifies the use of GCR for general link.
+general link groupcast with retries: [GLK-GCR] A variant of GCR that specifies the use of GCR for general link.

-general link (GLK) station (STA): A STA that implements GLK functionality.
+general link (GLK) station (STA): [GLK STA] A STA that implements GLK functionality.

-generic advertisement service (GAS): An over-the-air transportation service that provides over-the-air transportation for frames of higher layer advertisements between stations (STAs) or between an advertisement server and a non–access point (non-AP) STA.
+generic advertisement service: [GAS] An over-the-air transportation service that provides over-the-air transportation for frames of higher layer advertisements between stations (STAs) or between an advertisement server and a non–access point (non-AP) STA.
 The protocol(s) used to relay frames between an AP, portal, and advertisement server is outside the scope of this standard.
 GAS supports higher layer protocols that employ a query/response mechanism.

-geolocation database (GDB): A database whose operation is mandated or authorized by a regulatory authority and that organizes storage of information by geographic location.
+geolocation database: [GDB] A database whose operation is mandated or authorized by a regulatory authority and that organizes storage of information by geographic location.

-geolocation database dependent (GDD): A modifier describing when station (STA) operation is dependent on information received from a geolocation database (GDB).
+geolocation database dependent: [GDD] A modifier describing when station (STA) operation is dependent on information received from a geolocation database (GDB).

-geolocation database dependent (GDD) access point (AP): A station (STA) dependent on information received from a geolocation database (GDB) in order to initiate and maintain a network.
+geolocation database dependent (GDD) access point (AP): [GDD AP] A station (STA) dependent on information received from a geolocation database (GDB) in order to initiate and maintain a network.

-geolocation database dependent (GDD) dependent station (STA): A STA that is under the control of a GDD enabling STA.
+geolocation database dependent (GDD) dependent station (STA): [GDD dependent STA] A STA that is under the control of a GDD enabling STA.

-geolocation database dependent (GDD) enabling station (STA): A STA that has the authority to control the operation of GDD dependent STAs after obtaining available spectrum for use at its own location.
+geolocation database dependent (GDD) enabling station (STA): [GDD enabling STA] A STA that has the authority to control the operation of GDD dependent STAs after obtaining available spectrum for use at its own location.

-geolocation database dependent (GDD) fixed station (STA): A STA whose geographical location information is fixed and maintained in a geolocation database (GDB) and whose operation depends on information received from that database.
+geolocation database dependent (GDD) fixed station (STA): [GDD fixed STA] A STA whose geographical location information is fixed and maintained in a geolocation database (GDB) and whose operation depends on information received from that database.

-geolocation database dependent (GDD) geolocated non-access point (non-AP) station (STA): A STA that is not an AP and is authorized by a geolocation database (GDB) to operate at its current location.
+geolocation database dependent (GDD) geolocated non-access point (non-AP) station (STA): [GDD geolocated non-AP STA] A STA that is not an AP and is authorized by a geolocation database (GDB) to operate at its current location.

-geolocation database dependent (GDD) non-access point (non-AP) station (STA): A STA that is not an AP but operates under the control of a GDD enabling STA.
+geolocation database dependent (GDD) non-access point (non-AP) station (STA): [GDD non-AP STA] A STA that is not an AP but operates under the control of a GDD enabling STA.

 global operating class: An operating class value that is any of the nonreserved values in Table E-4 (Global operating classes).

-group addressed quality-of-service management frame (GQMF): A group addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.
+group addressed quality-of-service management frame: [GQMF] A group addressed Management frame that is transmitted using the quality-of-service management frame (QMF) service.

-group addressed transmission service (GATS): A mechanism comprising directed multicast service (DMS) and groupcast with retries (GCR), for delivery of group addressed frames.
+group addressed transmission service: [GATS] A mechanism comprising directed multicast service (DMS) and groupcast with retries (GCR), for delivery of group addressed frames.

-group addressed wake-up radio (WUR) wake-up frame: A WUR Wake-up frame with the ID field set to group identifier (ID).
+group addressed wake-up radio (WUR) wake-up frame: [group addressed WUR wake-up frame] A WUR Wake-up frame with the ID field set to group identifier (ID).

 group key: A key that is used to protect information exchanged in group addressed frames.